 Recognize and assume social responsibility.
 Keeping to the rules is not sufficient enough to protect the fragile coastlines and marine environment, Lahoussine says.
 “Damage is happening faster than rules are being made.”

 Be part of the online sustainability discussion.
 “We may not have all the answers yet, but we can ask questions, voice concerns, and brainstorm solutions,” Arehart says.
 You can join the Project Green Flag Facebook group, or follow other eco-minded organizations, including Sailors for the Sea, Captains for Clean Water, or Chef’s Collaborative.
 It can be a great resource for regional information (like which ports have good waste disposal and recycling facilities), discussions about eco-friendly products and practices, and connecting with local experts about environmental issues.
+You can also follow Ryburn on Instagram @the.green.stew for tips and information on being green on board.

 For more related content: